California Poised To Strengthen Mental Health Insurance Laws

 Monica Vera-Schubert says such rules would have saved her a lot of anguish a decade ago, when a painkiller prescription for her son Bobby's knee injury quickly turned into a full-blown addiction to opiates.

-"All of a sudden his behavior started changing to the point that he was no longer a friendly, happy-go-lucky kid," says Vera-Schubert.
-She's a pharmacist, but it still took her a while to recognize what was happening.
+"All of a sudden, his behavior started changing to the point that he was no longer a friendly, happy-go-lucky kid," says Vera-Schubert.
+She's a pharmacist, but it still took her awhile to recognize what was happening.
 He raided his grandparents' medicine cabinet and his mother's jewelry box to feed his growing addiction.
 His drug dealer went to his high school.

 Where Vera-Schubert lives, in Burbank, Calif., state laws as well as federal already require insurance companies to cover mental health as they do medical care.
 Even so, she encountered multiple hurdles to get coverage for her son's visits to rehab or for medication.
-Often she had very narrow windows of time between her son agreeing to go to treatment, and getting him checked in, she says.
-Once, her insurance pre-authorized her son for in-patient rehabilitation treatment, but when he showed up, the paperwork had not yet been filed.
+Often, she had very narrow windows of time between her son agreeing to go to treatment, and getting him checked in, she says.
+Once, her insurance pre-authorized her son for inpatient rehabilitation treatment, but when he showed up, the paperwork had not been filed.
 He waited several hours in the lobby.
 Then left.

 "My son walked," says Vera-Schubert, who was then tormented by fear she might lose him before he got treatment.
 "He walked home to his grandparents house and he goes, 'I'm never going back there again.' "

 She says her private insurance put up other roadblocks as well: long waiting periods; requirements that couldn't get help unless he tested positive for drugs.
-Paying for the in-patient rehab out-of-pocket would have cost her nearly $50,000 for a 28-day stay.
+Paying for the inpatient rehab out of pocket would have cost her nearly $50,000 for a 28-day stay.

 "It felt terrible and overwhelming," she says, sobbing.
 "So overwhelming how many times I had to fight for my son."

-Bobby Schubert, now 25, eventually received treatment and entered recovery just over a year ago, but only after receiving advice to get off his mother's private insurance plan, and getting on Medi-Cal, California's public Medicaid program.
+Bobby Schubert, now 25, eventually received treatment and entered recovery just over a year ago but only after receiving advice to get off his mother's private insurance plan and get on Medi-Cal, California's public Medicaid program.

 Scott Weiner, the California senator who introduced the bill, says it's critical to focus on preventative care.